vdlp/oc-hashids-plugin/README.md

 Here you can see an example of how to use this plugin.
 Out of the box, the default configuration used is `main`.

 ```
-// You can use this class also with Dependency Injection
+// You can use this class with Dependency Injection
 use Vdlp\Hashids\Classes\HashidsManager;

 /** @var HashidsManager $hashids */
 $hashidsManager = resolve(HashidsManager::class);

-// Encodes the integer 1 to an hashid using the default configuration
+// Encodes the integer 1 to a hashid using the default configuration
 $hashidsManager->encode(1);
 $hashidsManager->instance()->encode(1);

-// Encodes the integer 1 to an hashid using a different configuration
+// Encodes the integer 1 to a hashid using a different configuration
 $hashidsManager->instance('different-configuration')->encode(1);
 ```